Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 1. Local non-extension callables named `f` in the current scope and its [upwards-linked scopes][Linked scopes], ordered by the size of the scope (smallest first), excluding the package scope;
 2. The overload candidate sets for each pair of implicit receivers `e` and `d` available in the current scope, calculated as if `e` is the [explicit receiver][Call with an explicit receiver], in order of the [receiver priority][Receivers];
-    * In case `e` or `d` is a one-only implicit receiver group (e.g., involving implicit receivers from context receiver parameters), and several implicit receivers from the group create a non-empty candidate set, this is an **overload ambiguity** which must be reported as a compile-time error;
+    * In case `e` or `d` is a one-only implicit receiver group (e.g., involving implicit context-provided receivers), and _several_ implicit receivers from the group create a non-empty candidate set, this is an **overload ambiguity** which must be reported as a compile-time error;
 3. Top-level non-extension functions named `f`, in the order of:
    a.
 Callables explicitly imported into the current file;
    b.
 Callables declared in the same package;
    c.
 Callables star-imported into the current file;
    d.
 Implicitly imported callables (either from the Kotlin standard library or platform-specific ones).

-Similarly to how it works for [calls with explicit receiver][Call with an explicit receiver], a property-like callable with an `invoke function` belongs to the **lowest priority** set of its parts.
+Similarly to how it works for [calls with explicit receiver][Call with an explicit receiver], a property-like callable with an `invoke` function belongs to the **lowest priority** set of its parts.

 When analyzing these sets, the **first** set which contains **any** [applicable callable][Determining function applicability for a specific call] is picked for [c-level partition][c-level partition], which gives us the resulting overload candidate set.